 If you’re determined to keep costs to a minimum, the Chase Ink Business Cash Credit Card offers a lot of cash back on your business purchases — including purchases made on employee cards — for no annual fee.

-Beyond a competitive intro APR, the Ink Business Cash card offers plenty of potential value for cardholders with a competitive rate of cash back on internet, cable and phone services, office supplies, gas and dining purchases.
+Beyond a competitive intro APR for business credit cards, the Ink Business Cash card offers plenty of potential value for cardholders with a competitive rate of cash back on internet, cable and phone services, office supplies, gas and dining purchases.
 If you spend a lot of money on office supplies or you frequently charge client dinners to your business card, you can rack up plenty of rewards with the Ink card.

-Best intro APR business card for new purchases and balance transfers: American Express® Blue Business Cash Card
+Best intro APR business card for a flat rate on all purchases: American Express Blue Business Cash Card

 Why should you get this card?

-The new American Express Blue Business Cash Card comes with a major selling point: 2 percent cash back on your first $50,000 of purchases each year for no annual fee.
+The American Express Blue Business Cash Card comes with a major selling point: 2% cash back on your first $50,000 of purchases each year (then 1%) for no annual fee.

-Alternate choice: The Blue Business® Plus Credit Card from American Express
+Alternate 1: The Blue Business Plus Credit Card from American Express

-Plus, the Blue Business Plus card offers the same lengthy introductory interest rate on both new purchases and balance transfers – making it a top-notch card for financing large purchases in the first year (after that, it’s 13.24% to 19.24% variable).
+Plus, the Blue Business Plus card offers the same lengthy introductory interest rate on new purchases – making it a top-notch card for financing large purchases in the first year (after that, it’s 13.24% to 19.24% variable).

 Other intro APR business cards

-While a 0-percent interest rate is a compelling reason to choose a business rewards card, you should also ensure that the rewards rate on the card closely matches your spending habits.
+While a 0% interest rate on a business credit card is a compelling reason to choose a rewards card, you should also ensure that the rewards rate on the card closely matches your spending habits.
 This will boost your ability to eke plenty of value out of the cards even after the intro APR ends.

 If none of these Chase or American Express cards seem right for your spending, Capital One also offers two cards with introductory APRs.
-Both the Capital One® Spark® Cash Select for Business and the Capital One® Spark® Miles Select for Business offer an intro APR.
+Both the Capital One Spark Cash Select – 0% Intro APR for 12 Months and the Capital One Spark Miles Select for Business offer an intro APR.
 The Spark Miles Select offers a 0% intro APR on new purchases for the first nine months (13.99% to 23.99% variable APR thereafter) and the Spark Cash Select intro APR card offers a 0% intro APR for 12 months on purchases (then 15.99% to 23.99% variable APR thereafter).

-Business credit cards are a valuable resource, as they can improve your cash flow while allowing users to rack up rewards on all their business purchases, rather than using a personal credit card.
-By choosing a card with an introductory APR, you can pay off large purchases or debt over time without racking up interest – saving yourself money to reinvest in your business.
+Business credit cards with 0% intro APR are a valuable resource, as they can improve your cash flow while allowing users to rack up rewards on all their business purchases, rather than using a personal credit card.
+By choosing a card with a 0% introductory APR, you can pay off large purchases or debt over time without racking up interest – saving yourself money to reinvest in your business.